 All are great choices.
-FastAPI and Esmerald are built on top of Starlette, so they're very similar.
+FastAPI is built on top of Starlette and Esmerald is built on top of Lilya, so they're very similar.
 FastAPI, BlackSheep and Esmerald are great if you want to document a REST API, as they have built-in OpenAPI support.